Roll20/roll20-character-sheets/NarrativesUnlimitedD10/README.md

 ##Important Info
 ###Autocalculation
 When wounds are entered in locations, they are applied to the skill and attack rolls and adjusted for size and hit location type.

-Stats and skills are auto calculated now.
+Stats and skills are auto calculated now, no longer do you have to add them up by hand, additionally the Stat bonus is autocalculated and the stat portion of the skill score is selected from a list and dynamically linked to the stats.

 One handed weapon uses need to specify which hand is being used as well as whether they are left or right handed, ambidextrous, or lack hands (yes that is an option).
 This will ensure that the right penalties are applied when your character is wounded, and auto applies the offhand penalty.

 When inventory locations are used, the encumbrence is auto calculated, as is the encumbrance penalties.
 If a character has ranks in UA portage they can add it to the settings page to ensure proper encumbrance calculation.

 Temporary modifiers are available on the settings page, these can be used to create effects like magical boosts, stuns, and other conditions which are ephemeral.

 Armour penalties calculation requires the user to sum up the penalties from the list of armour pieces worn (max and min) and input the Armour UA, the calculation is automatically made and applied after this is done.
 ####Autocalc Settings
 The settings page contains a number of fields to set most of which are preset for human(oid) characters who are right handed.
 Ambidextrous characters, fish, birds, gigantic psycic mule deer and the like will have to modify hit location types, size settings and so forth here in order for things to calculate correctly.
 Simply select the options from the lists that apply to your character.